syncfusion-content/xamarin-docs/Xamarin/SfCarousel/transformation.md

 ## Rotation Angle

-The Rotation Angle property in the SfCarousel control is used to rotate all the items to a specified angle.
+Rotate all the items to a specified angle using `RotationAngle` property.

 If the angle value is positive, then the rotation is in the clockwise direction.
 If the angle value is negative, the rotation is in the counterclockwise direction.

+N> This angle can also be specified from 0 to 360.

 {% highlight C# %}